Quick Guide: Navigating Your Concussion

-Our downloadable flyer, Navigating your Concussion, provides information on what to do if you suspect a concussion and how to manage your concussion recovery, whether you just experienced a concussion or it has been weeks or longer since you were injured.
+Our downloadable quick guide, Navigating your Concussion, provides information on what to do if you suspect a concussion and how to manage your concussion recovery, whether you just experienced a concussion or it has been weeks or longer since you were injured.

-The text for the flyer is also on this page–scroll down.
+The text for the quick guide is also on this page–scroll down.

-All the information reflects the most recent international guidelines in the 6th Consensus Statement on Concussion in Sport.
+This information reflects the most recent international guidelines in the 6th Consensus Statement on Concussion in Sport and The American Congress of Rehabilitation Medicine Diagnostic Criteria for Mild Traumatic Brain Injury.
 We also reference information from the Living Guideline for Pediatric Concussion from PedsConcussion and the CDC Heads Up resource.

 If you suspect a concussion

-A concussion is a mild traumatic brain injury that can occur when the head, neck, or body experiences a blow, resulting in impulsive force transmitted to the brain that causes brain tissue to stretch, compress, and twist inside the skull.
+A concussion is a mild traumatic brain injury that can occur when the head, neck, or body experiences a blow or jolt that transmits impulsive force to the brain, causing brain tissue to stretch, compress, and twist inside the skull.

 Myths